Information for Patients and the Public about NIHR Cambridge Clinical Research Facility

 For more information, please visit the Patient and Public Involvement page.

-We are dedicating more time to go out and engage with patients and the public to promote and raise research awareness.
+Going out and meeting with patients, members of the public, and communities, to and raise research awareness.
 We want to meet you, work with you, hear your stories and be able to share our research information with you.
-Members of our community who use local NHS care services have the best opportunities and choices about taking part in health research studies.

 Please click here to read more about Patient and Public Engagement